 The K&H Pet Products Original Bolster Pet Cot did not disappoint.
 It utilizes a mesh center for air circulation, similar to most of the competing beds, but its bolster is what sets it apart.
-The bolster is a stuffed pillow of sorts that borders three sides of the bed, providing comfort for dogs who like to lean against something or snuggle into a bed will appreciate the bolster, too — many of our pups preferred to lay their heads on it like a pillow.
+The bolster is a stuffed pillow of sorts that borders three sides of the bed, providing comfort for dogs who like to snuggle into something — many of our dogs like to lay their heads against it like a pillow.
 It also makes the bed look much more furniture-like.
-This bed's mesh center is much softer than any others that we tested, with multiple layers that feel comfortable to the touch.
+This bed's mesh center is much softer than the others that we tested, with multiple layers that feel comfortable to the touch.
 It is this softness, combined with the bolster, that earns this model our top praise for comfort.
 The material also held up well in our durability test and showed no signs of wear after five minutes of continuously scraping it with a fork to simulate a dog's nails on the bed.